Facing Many Unknowns, States Rush To Plan Distribution Of COVID-19 Vaccines

 Now, public health officers across the country are rushing to finish up the first draft of plans for how to distribute a coronavirus vaccine if and when it is authorized, and they're grappling with a host of unknowns as they try to design a system for getting the vaccine out to everyone who wants it.

-The Centers for Disease Control and Prevention gave state immunization managers only 30 days to draft a comprehensive COVID-19 vaccine distribution plan — and Friday is the day those plans are due.
+The Centers for Disease Control and Prevention gave state immunization managers only 30 days to draft a comprehensive COVID-19 vaccine distribution plan.
+Friday is the day those plans are due.

-The timing of vaccine research and planning is politically fraught, with the presidential election a few weeks away.
-When CDC announced the October deadline last month, critics worried that political pressure was tainting the process, since President Trump has repeatedly promised a vaccine will be ready soon.
+The timing of vaccine research and planning is politically fraught with the presidential election a few weeks away.
+When the CDC announced the October deadline last month, critics worried that political pressure was tainting the process, since President Trump has repeatedly promised a vaccine will be ready soon.

-"If you listen to the White House, [vaccine distribution] could be just a matter of weeks away," New York Governor Andrew Cuomo told reporters on Thursday.
-He and Arkansas Governor Asa Hutchinson sent a letter to President Trump on behalf of the National Governors Association, asking for a meeting to talk through the many unanswered questions about the process.
+"If you listen to the White House, [vaccine distribution] could be just a matter of weeks away," New York Gov. Andrew Cuomo told reporters on Thursday.
+He and Arkansas Gov. Asa Hutchinson sent a letter to Trump on behalf of the National Governors Association asking for a meeting to talk through the many unanswered questions about the process.

+In a written response to the governors on Friday, Trump administration official Douglas Hoelscher said the White House has already provided states with several opportunities to discuss plans for vaccine distribution, and that a meeting with Health and Human Services Secretary Alex Azar was being arranged.

-Planning fast, with changing expectations
+Planning fast with changing expectations

 States need to lay the groundwork for distribution now, says James Blumenstock, vice president for pandemic response and recovery for the Association of State and Territorial Health Officials.
-That means deciding who's in charge of responsibilities such as ordering supplies, signing up vaccine providers, training staff, running mass vaccination clinics and outreach campaigns, he explains.
-They'll also need a data management system to track who received an initial vaccine dose, and to remind them to come back for their second dose.
+That means deciding who's in charge of responsibilities such as ordering supplies, signing up vaccine providers, training staff, and running mass vaccination clinics and outreach campaigns, he explains.
+They'll also need a data management system to track who received an initial vaccine dose and to remind them to come back for their second dose.

-"We have been working feverishly over the past few weeks," says Decrecia Limbrick, assistant director of the Department of Health in Houston, which is one of several large cities that receives funding directly from CDC.
-"I think we're ready to submit a plan — a 'Version One' of a plan."
+"We have been working feverishly over the past few weeks," says Decrecia Limbrick, assistant director of the Department of Health in Houston, which is one of several large cities that receives funding directly from the CDC.
+"I think we're ready to submit a plan — a 'Version 1' of a plan."

 Then there are conflicting messages from the Trump administration.
 "Originally there had been talk about hurrying up and getting your plan done because the vaccine will be ready before the election," says Kris Ehresmann, director of infectious disease for Minnesota's Department of Health.
 When the Food and Drug Administration recently said that vaccine trials must allow two months after the last experimental dose is administered, that guidance "changes the timeline" again.